DIY Peat Pot Wreath Idea Easy And Quick To Make

 I’m back with another fun project using one of my favorite things!
 Can you guess what it is?
 Here’s a hint, it all began with sharing creative ideas for my Easter treat baskets.
 The basket ideas I share aren’t just for Easter.
-There are ideas for Mother’s Day, birthdays, the gardener, and more!
+You can use them for Mother’s Day, birthdays, the gardener, and more!
 Welcome to my peat pot wreath series!
-Yes, three wreath ideas to share using these little pots that are affordable and easy to find.
-So, let’s look at a DIY peat pot wreath idea that is easy and quick to make!
+I’m sharing three wreath ideas using these little pots that are affordable and easy to find.
+Today, let’s look at a DIY peat pot wreath idea that is easy and quick to make!

 - 1 Flower Pot Obsession